 Entrepreneurship is regarded as a powerful driver of economic growth, yet so far, all efforts to motivate and educate entrepreneurs have been directed towards new and young entrepreneurs.
 However, statistics have proven that about 30% of new businesses may not survive past the first 2 years and 50% don't make it past the 5-year threshold.
-Ex-entrepreneurs are often put in a though environment, from the psychological and societal point of view from regulations , psychological and societal point of view.
+Ex-entrepreneurs are often put in a though environment, both from the Entrepreneurship is regarded as a powerful driver of economic growth, yet so far, all efforts to motivate and educate entrepreneurs have been directed towards new and young entrepreneurs.
+However, statistics have proven that about 30% of new businesses may not survive past the first 2 years and 50% don't make it past the 5-year threshold.
+Ex-entrepreneurs are often put in a though environment, both from the psychological and societal point of view from regulations, psychological and societal point of view.
 There is a widespread perception about the stigma of failure and the fear of punitive sanctions as well as practical difficulties faced by formerly bankrupt entrepreneurs that hinder them from retrying.
 Also, feelings of shame, guilt and self-doubt go hand in hand with the stigma of failure.
 For that reason, it is of utter importance to carefully approach mentoring and guidance for ex-entrepreneurs willing to start again.3